matiwinnetou/play-hysterix/README.md

 - 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache
 - 0.2.5 - time windowed and global statistics for requests
 - 0.2.6 - (Play 2.3.x only) typo fix in a method name
-- 0.2.x - (Play 2.3.x only) changed remote calls from warn to error and improved concurrency
+- 0.2.7 - (Play 2.3.x only) changed remote calls from warn to error and improved concurrency handling

 ## TODO
 - graphite reporter